 Another abstract notion is middle

-and this is quickly evoked as a symmetric figure, originally representing an arrow hitting the center of a target or may be the central portion of a flag.
+and this is quickly brought to mind by a symmetric figure, originally representing an arrow hitting the center of a target or may be the central portion of a flag.
 Most significant is its use in the Chinese word for China

 itself: 中国 zhōng guómiddle or center country